lowRISC/opentitan/README.md

 bazel build //toolchains/compilation_tests/... --platforms=@bazel_embedded//platforms:cortex_m0 --features=all_warnings_as_errors,opt
 ```
 ## Caveats
-If your repository contains platform independant you will not be able to automatically exclude platform dependant code.
+If your repository contains platform independent you will not be able to automatically exclude platform dependant code.
 For example;
 package/BUILD
 ```py
 cc_library(